QED0711/stack_overflow_nlp/README.md

 We begin by performing natural language processing (NLP) using the NLTK library to extract feature data from the raw posts.
 We then train and measure the accuracy of a number of different machine learning models.

+As a secondary analysis, we attempted to perform topic clustering on the processed dataset.
+The results for this clustering analysis were inconclusive.
+We determined that, while we were able to get relatively good results in predicting language, topics within or among languages are numerous and difficult to distinguish.

 > If you would like to see the final model (logistic regression, 81% accuracy) in action, see our [companion web app](https://tag-predictor.netlify.com/) for this project.

 > _For slide deck summary, see [here](#)_